Anointingjohn/Feedbag/README.md

 ## **Key Achievements**
 This version of Feedbag Agrihub includes the following key achievements:

-**User Interface: Developed a responsive and user-friendly interface, allowing users to interact seamlessly with the platform.
+**User Interface**: Developed a responsive and user-friendly interface, allowing users to interact seamlessly with the platform.

-**Blockchain-Ready Architecture : Prepared for future Algorand integration, ensuring smooth addition of blockchain functionalities.
+**Blockchain-Ready Architecture**: Prepared for future Algorand integration, ensuring smooth addition of blockchain functionalities.

 **Responsive Design**: Implemented a responsive layout with Tailwind CSS, making the application accessible across devices.